shtempel1986/wow_classic_interface/AddOns/ArkInventory/ChangeHistory.md

-# 3.10.16 (08-MAY-2023)
+# 3.10.18 (11-OCT-2023)
- - fixed - https://github.com/arkayenro/arkinventory/issues/1787 - issue handling a null tooltipinfo
+ - fixed - https://github.com/arkayenro/arkinventory/issues/1822 - code issue with secure hooks when they dont exist in the game client
- - updated - categorised some items
- - changed - (retail) toc updated to 100100

 # known issues
  - (dragonflight) reagentbank slots are no longer readable unless the bank is open